bowdwin/03-pwGenerator/README.md

 Site link https://bowdwin.github.io/03-pwGenerator/
 ## About / Synopsis

 * This is our 3rd homework assignement.
-It's a password generator that takes anywhere from 8-128 characters and randonly generates a password bassed off what you selected for checkboxes
+It's a password generator that takes anywhere from 8-128 characters and randomly generates a password bassed off what you selected for checkboxes
 * It will send variouse popups if no Power Ups are selected or if strength is not between 8-128
 * Project status: working/prototype